 Robert Turner is a writer for regional food and lifestyle magazines and a food politics commentator.
 After a successful career in diverse industries and global supply chains, he now dedicates his time to helping people understand the global food web and the final conquest of the earth; our soils.
 He serves on the board for the nationally recognized Organic Growers School and the Buncombe County Land Conservation Advisory Board.
-Now the owner of an organic farm and Executive Director of the Creekside Farm Education Center, Turner is a dedicated advocate for local farmers and healthy food production.
+Now the owner of an organic farm and Executive Director of the Creekside Farm Education Center, Turner is a dedicated advocate for local farmers, regenerative agriculture and healthy food production.
 Mr. Turner is a graduate from Illinois State University with a bachelor’s degree in English Literature.
-He currently lives with his wife Kara on a working farm in the mountains of Western North Carolina.
+He lives with his wife Kara on a working farm in the mountains of Western North Carolina.
 They have two sons in college.

 Mr. Turner can be reached at firstname.lastname@example.org